Rayo Vallecano 0-7 Barcelona: Messi and Pedro both net doubles as Catalan giants romp to resounding victory

 It has been a harrowing eight days for the Catalans, who saw their Primera Division and Champions League hopes eliminated by Real Madrid and Chelsea, not to mention the announcement of coach Pep Guardiola's departure at the end of the season.

-However, they responded in some style against the outmatched side from the capital, with two goals each from Lionel Messi and Pedro alongside strikes from Seydou Keita and Thiago Alcantaro and an own goal by Roberto Correra reducing the gap to Madrid at the top of the league back to seven points.
+However, they responded in some style against the outmatched side from the capital, with two goals each from Lionel Messi and Pedro alongside strikes from Seydou Keita and Thiago Alcantara and an own goal by Roberto Correa reducing the gap to Madrid at the top of the league back to seven points.

-The title may still be out of reach with only three games left to play, but Barca at least delayed the celebrations of its old foes to Wednesday with a smashing victory that saw it cross the 100-goal tally in the league, while Messi's 43rd league goal saw him draw level with Cristiano Ronaldo in the Pichichi race.
+The title may still be out of reach with only three games left to play, but Barca at least delayed the celebrations of their old foes to Wednesday with a smashing victory that saw them cross the 100-goal tally in the league, while Messi's 43rd league goal drew him level with Cristiano Ronaldo in the Pichichi race.

-The chance passed them by, and Barca was 2-0 up after 26 minutes.
-Keita sent Sanchez through on goal, and the Chilean’s finish from a tight angle was diverted into the net by Correra.
+The chance passed them by, and Barca were 2-0 up after 26 minutes.
+Keita sent Sanchez through on goal, and the Chilean’s finish from a tight angle was diverted into the net by Correa.